trufi-association/mapping-documentation/docs/install-josm/linux.md

 **Flatpak needs to be installed on your system for this to work.
 We recommend all JOSM users to install using this method because this is the smartest, safiest and easiest way of installing applications on Linux.
 So consider installing and setting up Flatpak if you don't already have.**

-## 2. Method: Using our bash script (Debian systems only)
+## 2. Method: Using our bash script

-1. Install using our own script we wrote for Debian systems which you can download [here](./installJOSM.sh).
+1. Install using our own script we wrote with support of some linux systems which you can download [here](./installJOSM.sh).
 2. Save it somewhere on your disk e.g. *Downloads* folder.
 3. Flag is as an executable (right click on file --> *Properties* --> *Permissions* --> check *make it executable* or similiar)
 4. Execute it as the superuser (*root* user).
+4. After successfull execution you can remove that script.

 ## 3. Method: Using package management system (not recommended)

 **Open a terminal/konsole and execute all following commands as root**

-### Ubuntu and derivatives
+### Ubuntu, Debian and derivatives

 1. Register the official JOSM repository